LouieRichardson99/astro-lab/README.md

 npm run dev
 ```

-Open the Astrolab UI either by:
+Open Astrolab UI either by:

 - Clicking the icon in the Astro Dev Toolbar, or
 - Visiting `/_astrolab` directly